Mixed earnings cap gains in European shares ahead of ECB decision | Business

 Mixed earnings cap gains in European shares ahead of ECB decision

-Travel & leisure stocks gained the most among sectors, with low-cost airline Wizz Air up 5.3% despite a gloomy forecast.
-Sweden's Ericsson, under fire for its handling of a bribery investigation in Iraq, slumped 8.7% after it warned of a potential fine by U.S. regulators and reported a fall in first-quarter core earnings.

-The ECB decision, due at 1145 GMT, could provide a clearer schedule for the end of its bond purchases programme and subsequent interest rate hikes.
-It is lagging behind most other major central banks, which started raising interest rates last year.
+Sweden's Ericsson slumped 6% after it warned of a potential fine by U.S. regulators for its handling of a bribery investigation in Iraq and reported a slide in quarterly earnings.
+Investors are waiting to see if the ECB decision, due at 1145 GMT, will provide a clearer schedule for the end of its bond purchases programme and subsequent interest rate hikes.

+The ECB, which is facing a policy dilemma over record high inflation and dent to euro zone growth from the Ukraine war, is lagging most other major central banks, which started raising rates last year.
+"Despite the rising risks to growth, our economists continue to expect the ECB to overweight inflation concerns," RBC analysts said in a note.
+"Whilst playing for time, we would expect June to be teed up as a meeting where further key decisions to guide the tightening process will be taken."

+Traders have ramped up expectations of ECB rate hikes, with money markets pricing in a combined 70 basis points of hikes this year even though not one of the ECB's 25 policymakers has called for such aggressive tightening.
+Worries about rapid rate hikes and a prolonged conflict in Ukraine have played on investors' minds, putting the STOXX 600 on course to end the holiday-shortened week lower.

-Among other stocks, Italian airport and motorway operator Atlantia gained 5.3% after the holding company of Italy's Benetton family and U.S. investment fund Blackstone said they will spend up to 12.7 billion euros ($14 billion) to take the company private.
+European stock markets will be closed on Friday and Monday on account of Easter holidays.
+Among other stocks, Italian airport and motorway operator Atlantia gained 4.9% after the holding company of Italy's Benetton family and U.S. investment fund Blackstone said they will spend up to 12.7 billion euros ($14 billion) to take the company private.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)